-Young offenders to get tips on healthy eating under Government drive
+Young offenders to get tips on healthy eating under government drive

 The report said healthy items are not routinely offered, or when they are, the cost compared to less healthy options is often a barrier.

-She recommended that jails should offer nutritional advice as part of their physical activity and wellbeing provision, and promote a readily available range of healthy eating options.

-In response, the Ministry of Justice said youth justice establishments will provide information about healthy living and lifestyles during the induction process.

-Menus and canteen sheets will be reviewed to ensure healthy options are available and promoted, while young inmates will get nutritional guidance so they can make “informed choices about the amount of fats, sugar and salt that they consume in their diet”.
+In response, menus and canteen sheets will be reviewed to ensure healthy options are available and promoted, while young inmates will get nutritional guidance so they can make “informed choices about the amount of fats, sugar and salt that they consume in their diet”.

-It comes after inspectors praised YOIs where boys can get sweets as a reward for good behaviour under “incentives and earned privileges” schemes.

 In further steps, the MoJ said prison guidelines on physical activity would be reviewed and all young people will be screened by healthcare teams as part of their YOI induction.